-- France has decided to get pesticide free as from 2016, and progress is measured here.
+- Wallonia (Belgium) decided to make towns pesticide free as from 2019, and progress can be seen here

 - The Netherlands decided to make towns pesticides free as from 2017, implementation still not started, but an overview is available.